farimarwat/zerocrash/README.md

 **Important Note:If you have not integrated firebase crashlytics then don't use this library because it will give errors.**

+**Example app is included but also integrate firebase crashlytics to the project after cloning**

 ### Step 2: Add ZeroCrash dependency
 ```
     implementation "io.github.farimarwat:zerocrash:1.1"